Search

 How to Memorize The Preamble Fast in 4 Steps

-how to memorize the preamble fast feature imageIf you’ve ever tried to memorize the preamble of the American constitution, you might have struggled.
+how to memorize the preamble fast feature imageThe best way to memorize the preamble of the American constitution is to use a memory technique you enjoy.

-But you want to have it in memory so you can form a more perfect union with your country.
+So, if you want to hold that word and the entire preamble in memory so you can form a more perfect union with your country, I applaud your mission.

 On this page, I’ll show you exactly how to memorize it.